linode/apl-docs/docs/for-ops/sre/known-issues.md

 - Delete the LKE cluster with App Platform for LKE enabled and create a new cluster with App Platform for LKE enabled.

-## ArgoCD does not synchronize anymore
+## Argo CD does not synchronize anymore

 ### Details

-ArgoCD may occasionally stop synchronizing without a clear cause.
+Argo CD may occasionally stop synchronizing without a clear cause.
 In some instances, errors may appear in the logs, while in others, no errors are logged.
 This issue results in platform updates being halted.

 ### Workaround